chinasatokolo/chinasatokolo.github.io/_pages/publications.md

 ## 2024
 **Chinasa T. Okolo**.
 "Beyond AI Hype: A Hands-on Workshop Series for Enhancing AI Literacy in Middle and High School Students."
 To appear in the _Conference for Research on Equity and Sustained Participation in Engineering, Computing, and Technology_, 2024.

 **Chinasa T. Okolo** and Hongjin Lin. " 'You can’t build what you don’t understand': Practitioner Perspectives on Explainable AI in the Global South."
-To appear in the _Conference on Human Factors in Computing Systems (CHI)_, Late-breaking Work.
-2024.
+To appear in the _Conference on Human Factors in Computing Systems (CHI)_, Late-breaking Work, 2024.

 Kadijatou Diallo, Jonathan Smith, **Chinasa T. Okolo**, Dorcas Nyamwaya, Jonas Kgomo, and Richard Ngamita.
 "African Case Studies in AI Policy Development."
 To appear in the _Data for Policy Conference_, Data & Policy, Cambridge University Press, 2024.